windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ### Polling
 I was not able to determine a method to subscribe for StreamLabs alerts using an API Key interface (I assume a mechanism doesn't exist).
 Therefore the Service Manager polls the StreamLabs cloud every 3 minutes for a change in alerts.
 I picked this as a compromise to not overload the cloud but to also receive timely events.
 ### Water Usage
-The water usage displayed in
+The water usage displayed in the Device Handler typically does not exactly match the usage displayed in the StreamLabs App.
+Based on a response in their forum, this is to be expected and is an artifact of their implementation

 Explain how to run the automated tests for this system